 Accounting for missing personnel is an essential component of postwar reconciliation and building a secure peace.
 With support from Congress, USIP launched the Vietnam War Legacies and Reconciliation Initiative in August 2021.
 The initiative supports reconciliation between the U.S. and Vietnamese governments and peoples, as well as among Vietnamese inside and outside the country, and aims to document and promote the ongoing cooperation to address legacies of war as the basis for a comprehensive partnership build on trust and shared interests.

-Join USIP for a discussion that looks at U.S.-Vietnam cooperation in the search for, and identification of, wartime Vietnamese remains along with personal stories of Vietnamese families who lost relatives in the war.
+On December 2, USIP held a discussion that looked at U.S.-Vietnam cooperation in the search for, and identification of, wartime Vietnamese remains along with personal stories of Vietnamese families who lost relatives in the war.

 Take part in the conversation on Twitter with #USAVietnam.